SONM Trading 14.7% Lower Over Last Week (SNM)

-SONM (CURRENCY:SNM) traded 1.2% lower against the US dollar during the 1-day period ending at 8:00 AM Eastern on November 13th.
-One SONM coin can now be purchased for approximately $0.16 or 0.00000478 BTC on major exchanges.
-SONM has a total market capitalization of $58.77 million and $142,489.00 worth of SONM was traded on exchanges in the last day.
-Over the last seven days, SONM has traded 14.7% lower against the US dollar.
+SONM (CURRENCY:SNM) traded 1.2% lower against the dollar during the twenty-four hour period ending at 20:00 PM ET on November 14th.
+SONM has a total market capitalization of $58.77 million and approximately $142,489.00 worth of SONM was traded on exchanges in the last day.
+One SONM coin can currently be purchased for $0.16 or 0.00000478 BTC on popular cryptocurrency exchanges.
+In the last week, SONM has traded 14.7% lower against the dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.